qmk/qmk_firmware/docs/feature_unicode.md

 const qk_ucis_symbol_t ucis_symbol_table[] = UCIS_TABLE(
     UCIS_SYM("poop", 0x1F4A9), // 💩
     UCIS_SYM("rofl", 0x1F923), // 🤣
-    UCIS_SYM("kiss", 0x1F619), // 😙
-    UCIS_SYM("poops", 0x1F4A9, 0x1F4A9) // 💩💩
+    UCIS_SYM("cuba", 0x1F1E8, 0x1F1FA), // 🇨🇺
+    UCIS_SYM("look", 0x0CA0, 0x005F, 0x0CA0), // ಠ_ಠ
 );
 ```

+By default, each table entry may be up to 3 code points long.
+This number can be changed by adding `#define UCIS_MAX_CODE_POINTS n` to your `config.h` file.

-To use it, call `qk_ucis_start()`.
-Then, type the mnemonic for the character (such as "rofl"), and hit Space or Enter.
+To use UCIS input, call `qk_ucis_start()`.
+Then, type the mnemonic for the character (such as "rofl") and hit Space or Enter.
 QMK should erase the "rofl" text and insert the laughing emoji.

 ### Customization